peizejzhang/Time-Series-Forecasting/README.md

   "astsa", "mgcv", "patchwork", "tidyr",
   "zoo", "purrr", "ggplot2", "knitr"
 ))
-- For 457_clean_version_forcast2.Rmd.rmd:
+- For gam_analysis.rmd:
     - Change file_address_price to the location of Daily Prices_ICCO.csv.
     - Change file_address_weather to the location of Ghana_data.csv
     - Change file_address_exchange_rate to the location of API_PA.NUS.FCRF_DS2_en_csv_v2_13510.csv.
-- For SARIMA.Rmd.rmd:
+- For arima_analysis.rmd:
     - Change file_address_price to the location of Daily Prices_ICCO.csv.
     - Change file_address_weather to the location of Ghana_data.csv.
 ## Result